ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 To use the py script version of the app

 To install and use the script file version:

 *  Install Python for Windows x64  -see immediately below

-*  Create a working folder on your disk, perhaps in the same folder that contains your RM database.
+*  Create a working folder on your disk, far away from your research database so that there will not be confusion.

+*  Make a copy of your RM database and place it in the working folder.
+It is suggested that you name the database copy: "TEST.rmtree"

 *  Copy these files from downloaded zip file to the above folder- RunSQL.py
       RM-Python-config.ini

-*  Download the SQLite extension file: unifuzz64.dll   -see above
+*  OPTIONAL if required: Download the SQLite extension file: unifuzz64.dll   -see above
-*  Move the unifuzz64.dll file to the working folder
+*  OPTIONAL if required: Move the unifuzz64.dll file to the working folder

 *  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file and the unifuzz64.dll file.
    To edit, Open NotePad and drag the ini file onto the NotePad window.

 *  Double click the RunSQL.py file to run the utility.

-*  Examine the console window text and press the enter key to close it.
+*  Examine the Report file that was displayed in NotePad.

-*  Open the database in RM, open the People view window and select the created group as filter to see the results.
+*  Open the database in RM and review the changes.

 ======================================================================